aliakseis/rb_avl_comparison/README.md

 # rb_avl_comparison
 ### Comparing RB and AVL implementations

+"I think I have discovered something that no one else has any idea about, and I’m not sure I can do it justice.
+Its scope is so broad that I can see only parts of it clearly at one time, and it is exceedingly difficult to set down comprehensibly in writing…" Jordan Peterson

 #### RB tree:

 "We developed a new red-black tree implementation that has the same low memory overhead (two pointer fields per node), but is approximately 30% faster for insertion/removal."